 But, you say, if people didn't have to fend off these things, they wouldn't work!
 Maybe.
 That might also depend on your definition.
 I suspect we'd also have more people who pursue careers of "leisure," passions that have a low chance of being highly remunerated.
 How many more authors, poets, painters, sculpters, musicians, etc. would we have if a job with variable or unlikely income didn't mean starvation and sickness?
 How many more stay-at-home parents?
 It's entirely a matter of perspective whether these people are leeches sucking their sustenance off of productive society or the soul of society itself.

-I've been blessed in my life.
+I've been fortunate in my life.
 I have had a well-paying job my whole post-college life so far.
 Those jobs have provided excellent health insurance at reasonable or generous prices.
 When I struggled with depression, that health insurance permitted me to seek counseling and my job schedule offered me the freedom to go to appointments with no questions asked.
 When my passion and my job no longer aligned, I was able to find a new job that allowed me to focus on what I care about.
 Because of that, my wife has been able to focus first on her career as an author and more recently to devote herself to being the full-time parent of our son.
 In short, we have been free from almost everything.

 And as a result, we've been free to as well.